zukunft/zukunft.com/docs/code_functions_all.md

             play in /phrase/phrase_list.php
     \-- name_link_list - section for function name_link_list not yet defined that it should be display in /phrase/phrase _list.php
+    \-- plural - section for function plural not yet defined that it should be display in /phrase/phrase_list.php
     \-- headline - section for function headline not yet defined that it should be display in /phrase/phrase_list.php
     \-- id_url_long - section for function id_url_long not yet defined that it should be display in /phrase/phrase_list. php